agas1911/firestick-loader/README.md

     - Install TWRP Works For Versions 5.0.5 - 5.2.1.0
 	- Copies Files To Device and Triggers TWRP Installation
-	- Automatically Copies Both 5.0.5 and 5.2.1.1 Pre-Rooted Roms To Device During Installation
+	- Automatically Copies Both 5.0.5 and 5.2.1.1 Pre-Rooted Rom ZIPS To Device For Installation

 - **Downgrade Firmware** \****ROOT REQUIRED***\*